matthewjf/offlist/README.md

 ### Search

-Search is written as a single SQL query using ActiveRercord query methods.
+Search is written as a single SQL query using ActiveRecord query methods.
 It accepts an options hash with sensible defaults.
 The search will match an arbitrary number of keywords.
 Search results are ranked by the number of matching keywords.

 `Listing` score method: